 Full Members.

 Educational Program Members.
-Educational Programs Members consist of undergraduate and graduate programs accredited by CSWE.
-Educational Program Members will be represented within CSWE by their respective social work dean, director, or other designee, who shall exercise all voting rights on behalf of the member.
+Educational Programs Members consist of Faculty, Staff and Administrators, and students of undergraduate and graduate programs accredited by or in candidacy for accreditation by CSWE’s Commission on Accreditation (COA).

 Faculty include full-time, part-time, tenure and non-tenure track faculty

 Staff include clerical and administrative staff, Field Directors, and Research Assistants

-Faculty and Administrators.
-Faculty and Administrator Members consist of persons holding paid faculty, administrative, or managerial appointments in programs accredited by CSWE.

-Individual Members.
-Individual Members consist of individuals affiliated with national, state, local, voluntary, public social welfare agencies, and other professional social work organizations, field instructors with educational responsibilities for students in social work undergraduate and graduate programs, as well as others who wish to support social work education through membership in CSWE.
+Students (part or full-time) enrolled in a program defined above.

 Associate Members.

-Candidates.
-Candidate Members consist of programs in candidacy status for CSWE accreditation.

 Emeritus.
-Emeritus Members consist of emeritus faculty members or administrators from CSWE accredited programs or programs in candidacy status and previous CSWE leadership.
+Emeritus Members consist of retired faculty members or administrators from CSWE accredited programs or programs in candidacy status and previous CSWE leadership.

-Students.
-Student Members consist of full‐time and part‐time students.

 Associate Organizations.
 Associate Organization Members consist of agencies, institutions, professional libraries and library associations, and other organizations interested in social work education.

+Faculty, staff and/or students who are not part of a program accredited by or in candidacy with CSWE’s COA.

 Section 3.
 Termination or Suspension of Membership.
 Membership in CSWE shall be suspended or terminated if a member does not pay all required membership dues, in full, by the due date established by the Board.
 In addition, the Board may, by the affirmative vote of a majority of the Board at which a quorum is present, terminate a member’s membership for one or more material violations of any provision of the CSWE bylaws, rules, policies, or any application provisions of the Virginia Nonstock Corporation Act (“Act”).
 Full Members who fail to meet the qualifications for Full Membership shall become Associate Members without further action of the Board.
 Termination of membership shall not extinguish such members’ financial obligations, if any.